Logarithmic submajorisation and order-preserving linear isometries: A noncommutative Abramovich's theorem

 The techniques used in Yeadon's proof of \cite[Theorem 2]{Y} rely on the fine properties of $L_p$-norms.
 However, for general symmetrically $\Delta$-normed spaces, we do not have explicit descriptions of the $\Delta$-norms, which was the main obstacle we encountered.
-In Theorem \ref{cor:BJX} below, we use an approach different from that used in \cite{Y} to describe disjointness preserving order-preserving isometries from general symmetrically $\Delta$-normed space into another, which unifies and extends the results in \cite{SV,Broise,CMS}.
+In Theorem \ref{cor:BJX} below, we use an approach different from that used in \cite{Y} to describe disjointness preserving order-preserving operators from general symmetrically $\Delta$-normed space into another, which unifies and extends the results in \cite{SV,Broise,CMS}.
+In particular, we establish a noncommutative version of Abramovich's theorem \cite{A1983}.